goldsky-io/docs-v1/src/pages/index.md

 TODO: Determine which icons to use
 {% /comment %}

-{% quick-link title="Index data" icon="installation" href="/indexing" description="Learn how to index your blockchain data." /%}
+{% quick-link title="Indexing subgraphs" icon="installation" href="/subgraphs" description="Learn how to index your blockchain data." /%}

 {% quick-link title="Sync data" icon="theming" href="/mirror" description="Learn how to use Mirror to integrate data into your project." /%}